 As growth is probably affected by temperature, the survey area is divided into 6 regions, defined from gradients in bottom temperature (Wieland, 2004), and estimated numbers in strata are pooled over regions.
 Length-frequency histograms are not smoothed before being analysed.
-The analyses of sex and length distribution in the stock, and the modal analyses, were re-done in 2011 for data from 2007-2011.
-To simplify the modal analysis and to get it to converge more easily, and because the main objective is to estimate the numbers at age 2, only the numbers for the 'Juveniles and Males' sex class were put through it.
+The analyses of sex and length distribution in the stock, and the modal analyses, were re-done in 2014 for data from 2005-2014.
+To simplify the modal analysis, and because the main objective is to estimate the numbers at age 2, only the numbers for the 'Juveniles and Males' sex class were put through it.
 For this re-analysis, strata were grouped: U1 to U3, I1 and I2, W1 to W4, W5 and W6, and W7 to W9.
-Within each group, the estimated stock numbers in each stratum were aggregated over depth substrata, and the stratum aggregate numbers presented to CMIX as a haul.
-E.g. for the stratum group U1 to U3, CMIX was presented with three 'hauls', each comprising the numbers at length estimated for an entire stratum.
-The resulting fitted components were adjusted (by very small factors) to bring the sum of the CMIX fitted numbers into exact agreement with the demographic estimates.
+Within each group, the estimated stock numbers in each stratum were aggregated over depth substrata, and the stratum aggregate numbers presented to Partil MIX as a haul.